ConfederacyOfGaia/Gaia/players-guide.md

 - When both Osis and Lira are aligned during a High Confluence, Spell Attack Bonus and Spell Save DC both increase by 1.
 - When both Osis and Lira are aligned during a Low Confluence, Spell Attack Bonus and Spell Save DC both decrease by 1.

-***Modifications.*** Sorcerers are proficient with light armor and simple weapons.
-Hit dice become d8 instead of d6.
-Sorcery points recover on a short rest.
+***Modification.*** Sorcerers are proficient with light armor and simple weapons, hit dice become d8 instead of d6, and sorcery points recover on a short rest.
 These are encoded into the origins.

+***Modification.*** In addition to the number of spells listed in the Spells Known column of the Sorcerer's table you know additional spells equal to your Charisma modifier.

 ### Wizards